-This policy was created by the Governors of Bromesberrow St. Mary's School, with support from the Local Authority guidance and guidance from the Dfe and other partnership schools.
-It conforms with the statutory Special Educational Needs and Disability (SEND) code of Practice and the following legislation:
+This policy was created by the Governors of Bromesberrow St. Mary's School, with the support from the Local Authority and through Dfe Guidance.
+It conforms to the statutory Special Education Needs and Disability Code of Practice and the following legislation: